PopupMaker/Popup-Maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==

+= v1.8.1 - 02/22/2019 =
+* Fix: Error on older versions of PHP when calling get_plugin_data on a plugin that wasn't installed.
+* Fix: "Fatal error: Can not use method return value in write context" on older versions of PHP.

 = v1.8.0 - 02/20/2019 =
 * Feature: New popup theme settings: